gratefulgabe5000/Gauntlet-Project-Two/Artifacts/1. Notes/Demo Videos/2nd run/VIDEO-SCRIPT.md

 > "Advanced feature: Semantic Search with RAG.
 Search 'machine learning' finds 'AI' and 'neural networks' - it understands meaning, not just keywords.
 Using Pinecone vector database with OpenAI embeddings.
 [Quick search demo]"

 ### **[03:00 - 03:15] Wrap Up**
 > "All code on GitHub with comprehensive docs.
-5/8 RAG tests passed, 4 bugs fixed.
-Next: final testing and polish.
+Phase 3.3 complete - RAG fully functional, 4 bugs fixed.
+Next: polish and full submission.
 Thanks for watching!"

 ---